sage78/RepData_PeerAssessment1/PA1_template.md

 This is Peer Assesment 1 for Coursera course Reproducible Research.

-## Set locale and load required libraries
+## Setting locale and loading required libraries

 Set locale and load libraries